AltspaceVR/AltspaceSDK-wiki/FirebaseSync.md

     Currently, `addObject` must be called on any objects in your scene that you want to sync *before* calling connect().

-* connect( onCompleteCallback ) - connect to Firebase and start listening for updates in this room
+* connect( onCompleteCallback ) - connect to Firebase and start listening for updates
-    * onCompleteCallback {function} - function called when the connection completes
+    * onCompleteCallback {function} - called when connection is initialized
     * Connect Handles these cases:
         * No roomID specified in URL: create room with random roomID and join it.
         * RoomID specified in URL, and room exists in DB: join it.